folz/hackers-new/README.md

 A simple browser extension for Firefox and Chrome that adds items from HN's /newest page to the front page.

-These stories are chosen at random from /newest and get re-chosen every five minutes.
+These stories are chosen at random from /newest and get re-chosen every fifteen minutes.
 You can upvote them from the front page just like you would from /newest.

 *(The highlight in the screenshot is edited to draw attention to the new story; this extension doesn't change how HN is styled.)*